InnovativeDev-17/BITWISE-OPERATOORS-/README.md

+Aim:
+To study how to use bitwise operators is cpp

+Theory:
 # BITWISE-OPERATOORS-
 Bitwise operators change/manipulate the given input or data at individual bits level.
 They operate on integer operands treating them as sequence of binary digits.